DataShades/ckanext-files/docs/migration/index.md

 # Migration from native CKAN storage system

+!!! warning

-Important: ckanext-files itself is an independent file-management system.
+    ckanext-files itself is an independent file-management system.
 You don't have to migrate existing files from groups, users and resources to it.
 You can just start using ckanext-files for **new fields** defined in metadata schema or for uploading arbitrary files.
 And continue using native CKAN uploads for group/user images and resource files.
 Migration workflows described here merely exist as a PoC of using ckanext-files for everything in CKAN.
 Don't migrate your production instances yet, because concepts and rules may change in future and migration process will change as well.
 Try migration only as an experiment, that gives you an idea of what else you want to see in ckanext-file, and share this idea with us.

+!!! note

-Note: every migration workflow described below requires installed ckanext-files.
-Complete [installation](../installation.md) section before going further.
+    every migration workflow described below requires installed ckanext-files.
+Complete [installation](../installation.md) section before going
+    further.

 CKAN has following types of files: